 Froma Walsh, MSW, PhD, is Co-Director and Co-Founder of the Chicago Center for Family Health, and is the Mose and Sylvia Firestone Professor Emerita in the School of Social Service Administration and Department of Psychiatry, Pritzker School of Medicine, at the University of Chicago.
 She is a licensed clinical psychologist and an AAMFT approved supervisor.

 Dr. Walsh, an internationally respected leader in the field of family therapy, is the foremost authority on family resilience.
 She has developed a resilience-oriented, community-based practice approach to strengthen families in crisis (e.g. major trauma; loss); in disruptive transitions (separation, divorce; migration); and facing challenges of persistent, multi-stress conditions (e.g. illness, disability; economic hardship; discrimination).
 Her research-informed Family Resilience Framework is widely applied in intervention and prevention efforts.
 She is also a noted expert on contemporary family diversity; on multi-faith spiritual perspectives, and on the relational significance of the human-animal bond.

-With 120+ publications, her books include: Strengthening Family Resilience (new 3rd edition, October 2015); Spiritual Resources in Family Therapy (2nd ed., 2009); Normal Family Processes: Growing Diversity and Complexity (4th ed., 2012); Living Beyond Loss: Death in the Family (2nd ed.
-2004); Chronic Disorders and the Family and Women in Families.
+With 120+ publications, her books include: Strengthening Family Resilience (3rd edition, October 2015); Spiritual Resources in Family Therapy (2nd ed., 2009); Normal Family Processes: Growing Diversity and Complexity (4th ed., 2012/2016); Living Beyond Loss: Death in the Family (with McGoldrick) (2nd ed.
+2004); Chronic Disorders and the Family and Women in Families (with McGoldrick & Anderson).
 Her books have been translated into many languages, including Spanish, Portuguese, Italian, German, Japanese, Korean, and Chinese.

 Dr. Walsh is past editor, Journal of Marital and Family Therapy and past president, American Family Therapy Academy (AFTA).
 Among honors for her distinguished contributions to family systems theory, research, and practice are awards by AFTA; American Psychological Association (APA), Society for Family Psychology; American Association for Marriage and Family Therapy (AAMFT): American Orthopsychiatric Association; and the Society for Pastoral Counseling Research.